Landmark’s Clean Start

 - Enhanced cleaning to target disinfection

-Areas that we have set out clear processes for are:
+Common areas that we have set out clear processes for:

-- Collaborative Spaces: Implementing 2m distancing and reallocate excess seating.
+- Implementing 2m distancing and reallocating excess seating.

-- Meeting Rooms: We have reduced maximum capacity and implementing checkboard buffer seating pattern.
+- We have reduced maximum capacity and implemented checkboard buffer seating pattern.
 Reallocating seating adjacent to entrances.

-- Break Rooms / Kitchens: Implementing 2m distancing and reallocate excess seating.
+- Implementing 2m distancing and reallocating excess seating.
 Considering implementing staggered break times.

 - Reception / Club Space: Implementing 2m distancing for seating by reallocating furniture where possible, otherwise we will use signage to indicate seats required as a buffer.